PranabKumarSahoo/react-mini-projects/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute the code.
+This is open-source and available for everyone.
 Contributions are welcomed and encouraged.
-By contributing to this project, you agree that your contributions will be licensed under the MIT License as well.
+By contributing to this, you agree that your contributions will be licensed under the MIT License as well. 😅

 ## Contributions